Welcome to the Thinking Chrisitan Podcast

 Capitalism, Socialism, and the Christian’s Hope: Reading the Gallup Poll Like Disciples

-James and Nate unpack a recent Gallup poll on Americans’ views of capitalism —down from 60% (2021) to 54% (2025) favorable—and why that headline can mislead.
-Beneath it: strong support for free enterprise and small business , persistent dislike of big business , and sharp differences across age, gender, and party .
+James and Nate unpack a recent Gallup poll on Americans’ views of capitalism—down from 60% (2021) to 54% (2025)favorable—and why that headline can mislead.
+Beneath it: strong support for free enterprise and small business, persistent dislike of big business, and sharp differences across age, gender, and party.
 Rather than picking teams (“capitalism vs. socialism”), they ask the more Christian question: where are we placing our hope?
-Drawing on 1 Samuel, the exile, and Daniel, they argue sys...
+Drawing on 1 Samuel, the exile, and Daniel, they argue systems ...

 84